Taste of Chicago: History

 In 2005, the Taste attracted about 3.9 million people with over 70 food vendors.
-Foods at the event include Chicago-style pizza, Chicago hot dogs, barbecued ribs, Italian Beef, Maxwell Street Polish Sausage, Eli's Cheesecake, and a variety of ethnic and regional foods.
+Foods at the event include Chicago-style pizza, Chicago hot dogs, barbecued ribs, Italian Beef, Maxwell Street Polish Sausage, Eli's Cheesecake and a variety of ethnic and regional foods.
 A total of 3.6 million people visited the 2006 Taste of Chicago.
 Attendance for the previous record 10-day event, in 2004, was 3.59 million, with $12.33 million in revenue.
-These lackluster statistics prompted several changes.
+These lacklustre statistics prompted several changes.
 The mayor transferred power over the event from the Chicago Park District to the Department of Cultural Affairs and Special Events, and the event was shortened to 5 days.
 In 2012, the Taste of Chicago ran from July 11 to July 15 and had 36 participating restaurants.
 In 2013, the Taste of Chicago turned a profit for the first time in six years with sales totaling $272,000.
-On Saturday, July 12, 2014, the Taste of Chicago closed because of severe weather—the first time the festival was canceled for the entire day because of "excessive rainfall and flooding on the festival grounds".
+On Saturday, July 12, 2014, the Taste of Chicago closed because of severe weather—the first time the festival was cancelled for the entire day because of "excessive rainfall and flooding on the festival grounds".

 In June 2020, the event was one of several Chicago events officially cancelled due to the COVID-19 pandemic; it was replaced by "Taste of Chicago To-Go" programming that included an online directory of vendors, video cooking demonstrations and performances, a food truck procession, and an expansion of the existing Community Eats program that brings free meals to first responders.

-2007 salmonella outbreak
+2007 Salmonella outbreak

-On July 12, 2007, city officials reported that an outbreak beginning in the Pars Cove Persian Cuisine booth caused 17 people to fall ill due to salmonella poisoning.
+On July 12, 2007, city officials reported that an outbreak beginning in the Pars Cove Persian Cuisine booth caused 17 people to fall ill due to Salmonella poisoning.
 Of those affected, three were hospitalized, including one minor.
-City officials started to receive reports of sickness on Monday but waited to issue a notice until Wednesday.
+City officials received reports of sickness on Monday but waited to issue a notice until Wednesday.
 The notice warned the public about symptoms and causes behind the bacteria that is spread by consuming foods contaminated with animal feces.
 After a thorough investigation of the Pars Cove Persian Cuisine booth, it was determined that the cucumber, hummus, and pomegranate chicken were the source of the illness.
 The booth failed a previous routine inspection for serving undercooked dishes but city officials did not file the report until Wednesday.
 City health inspectors found several violations at the restaurant including unsanitary conditions, improper refrigeration, and mouse droppings.